Tough, versatile and comfortable - and now available with 204hp

 - Alarm not standard on any model

 The Toyota Hilux is one of the most recognisable pickup names on the market.
-The first one went on sale in 1968, and has since established an enviable reputation as a durable workhorse and capable off-roader.
+The first one went on sale in 1968, and the Hilux quickly established an enviable reputation as a durable workhorse and capable off-roader.
 This review covers the eighth-generation Hilux, which dates from mid-2016 and is set to get a major update in 2020.